skyflowapi/skyflow-java/README.md

 recordsArray.add(record);
 records.put("records", recordsArray);

+// create an upsert option and insert in UpsertOption array.
+UpsertOption[] upsertOptions = new UpsertOption[1];
+upsertOptions[0] = new UpsertOption(
+          '<table_name>',    // Table name.
+          '<unique_column_name>', // Unique column in the table.
+        );

+InsertOptions insertOptions = new InsertOptions(
-// Indicates whether or not tokens should be returned for the inserted data.
-Defaults to 'True' InsertOptions insertOptions = new InsertOptions(true);
+            true,          // Optional, Indicates whether or not tokens should be returned for the inserted data.
+Defaults to true. upsertOptions, // Optional, upsert support.
+        );

 ```
 An [example](https://github.com/skyflowapi/skyflow-java/blob/master/samples/src/main/java/com/example/InsertExample.java) of insert call